con-jo-ry/NaSa/readme.md

 # Mañjuśrīnāmasaṅgīti

 ## Introduction
-This repository contains a translation of the *Nāmasaṅgīti* by Ryan Conlon and Stefan Mang and other related materials.
+This repository contains a translation of the *Nāmasaṅgīti* by Ryan Conlon and Stefan Mang, accompanied by some other related materials.
 We have been preparing this translation in the hope of making it available on the [Lotsawa House](https://www.lotsawahouse.org/) website.
-Our work is still very much in draft form; however, even after its completion/publication, we intend maintain this repository (1) for the sake of version control (i.e., tracking changes); (2) to store collations, transcriptions, and analysis of relevant textual materials; and (3) to have a stable and publicly accessible location to share information and receive feedback.
+Our work is still very much in draft form; but even after its completion/publication, we intend maintain this repository (1) for the sake of version control (i.e., tracking changes); (2) to store collations, transcriptions, and analysis of relevant textual materials; and (3) to have a stable and publicly accessible location to share information and receive feedback.

 We are aware of at least six previously published English translation of the complete *Nāmasaṅgīti*, as well as one partial translation.
 These translations are already fine achievements in their own right; nevertheless, we hope our present effort can be seen as offering two modest but unique features: